 Experience Matters When Your Future Is at Stake

-Since 1972, Jacoby & Meyers has stood beside injured Californians, recovering over $2 billion for our clients.
-We have the resources, experience, and reach to handle the most complex amputation claims and secure the justice you deserve.
+Since 1972, Jacoby & Meyers has represented injured Californians and has achieved over $2 billion in verdicts and settlements.
+We have the resources, experience, and statewide presence to handle complex amputation claims.

-- Unmatched Experience: For over 50 years, we have been pioneers in personal injury law, building a legacy of success.
+- Extensive Experience: For over 50 years, we have represented clients in serious personal injury matters.

-- Statewide Reach: With 14 locations across California, we provide local expertise and extensive resources.
+- Statewide Reach: With 14 locations across California, we provide local access combined with statewide resources.

 Can I Afford a Los Angeles Amputation Lawyer?

-At Jacoby & Meyers, we operate on a contingency fee basis.
+Jacoby & Meyers handles many personal injury cases on a contingency fee basis.
 This means:

-- You pay no upfront fees or out-of-pocket costs.
+- You typically pay no upfront attorney fees.

 What To Do After a Traumatic Amputation

-If you have suffered a traumatic amputation or an injury that requires surgical amputation, the steps you take immediately following the incident are critical for your health and your legal claim.
+If you have suffered a traumatic amputation or an injury requiring surgical amputation, the steps taken immediately following the incident are critical.

 - Seek immediate medical attention.
-Your health is the priority.
-Follow all treatment plans prescribed by your surgeons and rehabilitation specialists.
+Follow all treatment plans prescribed by your medical providers.

 Expert Legal Tip From Our Amputation Attorneys

-A common mistake in amputation cases is underestimating the lifetime cost of care.
-Insurance companies often base initial offers on current medical bills, failing to account for the fact that prosthetic limbs require replacement every 3 to 5 years, with a single high-functioning prosthetic costing between $50,000 and $100,000.
+A common issue in amputation cases is underestimating the long-term cost of care.
+Prosthetic limbs may require replacement every three to five years, and high-functioning prosthetics can cost between $50,000 and $100,000.

 Common Causes of Amputation Injuries in Los Angeles

-Unfortunately, Los Angeles is a bustling metropolis with heavy traffic, active construction zones, and industrial hubs.
-This environment contributes to severe accidents that can result in limb loss.
+Los Angeles is a densely populated metropolitan area with heavy traffic, active construction zones, and industrial activity.
+These conditions can contribute to severe accidents that, in certain cases, result in limb loss.

-- Traffic Collisions: High-speed crashes on major freeways like the I-5, I-10, and US-101 are a leading cause of traumatic amputations.
-If you need a car accident lawyer, you can contact our expert auto accident attorneys as well.
+- Traffic Collisions: High-speed crashes on major freeways like the I-5, I-10, and US-101 are associated with traumatic injuries, including amputations.
+If you need a car accident lawyer, you can contact our auto accident attorneys as well.

-- Motorcycle and Pedestrian Accidents: Without the protection of a vehicle chassis, motorcyclists and pedestrians are highly vulnerable to crushing injuries from vehicles.
+- Motorcycle and Pedestrian Accidents: Without the structural protection of a vehicle, motorcyclists and pedestrians may be more vulnerable to crushing injuries in collisions.

-- Construction Accidents: Heavy machinery, falling objects, and power-tool malfunctions at construction sites can result in severed limbs.
+- Construction Accidents: Heavy machinery, falling objects, and power-tool malfunctions at construction sites can lead to severe injuries, including traumatic limb damage.

-- Industrial Workplace Incidents: Factory workers operating manufacturing equipment without proper safety guards are at risk.
+- Industrial Workplace Incidents: Factory workers operating manufacturing equipment without proper safety guards may face increased risk of serious injury.

-- Defective Products: Malfunctioning home appliances, power tools, or auto parts can cause catastrophic injuries.
+- Defective Products: Malfunctioning home appliances, power tools, or auto parts can cause catastrophic injuries under certain circumstances.

-- Dangerous Property Conditions: Heavy gates, elevators, or unmaintained structures can cause crushing injuries, including amputation.
+- Dangerous Property Conditions: Heavy gates, elevators, or poorly maintained structures may result in crushing injuries that can lead to amputation.

 Common Injuries Associated with Amputation Cases

 Did you know that in 2021, more people worldwide lost limbs from traumatic injuries than in 1990?
-This is mainly because the global population has grown.
+This is largely attributed to global population growth.
 However, when age is factored in, amputations have become less common over time.
-People born more recently are less likely to experience a traumatic amputation than earlier generations.
+People born more recently are statistically less likely to experience a traumatic amputation than earlier generations.

-Yet, amputation cases still happen, and they rarely involve just the loss of the limb.
-The trauma required to sever or crush a body part often causes other severe injuries that complicate recovery and increase the value of the claim.
+Even so, amputation cases still occur, and they rarely involve only the loss of a limb.
+The trauma required to sever or crush a body part often causes additional severe injuries that complicate recovery and may increase the overall documented value of the claim.

 - Spinal Cord Injuries: Paralysis or loss of sensation can accompany limb loss.